maxmind/getting-started-with-mmdb/blog-post.md

     }
 ```

-As in our first example, we're creating a new `$network`.
+As in our first example, we're create a new `$network`.

     my $network = Net::Works::Network->new_from_string( string => $address );

-Now, we need to look up an IP address using the reader.
+The next step is to look up an IP address using the reader.
 The reader expects a single IP and not a range.
-We could get it by splitting our original key on `/`, but in this case we'll show how you can do it with a `$network` object.
+We could get it by splitting our original key on `/`, but in this case we do it with a [Net::Works::Network](https://metacpan.org/pod/Net::Works::Network) object.

     my $model = $reader->city( ip => $network->first->as_ipv4_string );

 All we're doing here is asking for the first IP in the range.
 We need to pass the model a `string` rather than an `object`, so we call the `as_ipv4_string()` method.

-At this point we just add new keys to `Hash`.
-Our new keys are `city` and `time_zone`.
+Next we add new keys to `Hash`.
+The new keys are `country`, `city` and `time_zone`.
 Note that we only add them if they exist.
-If we try to add an `undefined` value to the `Hash`, then an exception will be thrown.
+If we try to add an `undefined` value to the `Hash`, it an exception will be thrown.

 Now, let's see what we get.